 New Boston in Bowie County, Texas — The American South (West South Central)

-Topics.
-This historical marker is listed in these topic lists: Patriots & Patriotism • Settlements & Settlers.
-A significant historical year for this entry is 1840.
+Topics and series.
+This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars • Settlements & Settlers • War, Texas Independence.
+In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.
+A significant historical date for this entry is February 1, 1841.

 Other nearby markers.
 At least 2 other markers are within 7 miles of this marker, measured as the crow flies.
-Bowie County (a few steps from this marker); Pecan Point Signers (approx. 6.8 miles away).
+James Bowie / Gold Star County (a few steps from this marker); Pecan Point Signers (approx. 6.8 miles away).